Nlea/fiberplane-argocd-integration/README.md

 ✏️ You can find the full argocd-notification-cm.yaml in this repo.
 Argocd-notifaction-cm comes already with usefule templates and triggers including integration possibilities out of the box for mail and slack.

 ## Fpd and Prometheus
-In order to also include some metrics from Prometheus in the notebook we need to use Fiberplane's Daemon (fpd) to connect the running Prometheus in our Cluster:
+In order to also include some metrics from Prometheus in the notebook we need to use Fiberplane's Daemon (fpd) to connect the running Prometheus in our cluster:

-1. Create a namespace for the fiberplane proxy
+1. Create a namespace for the fiberplane daemon
 2. Generate a Fiberplane fpd Token either via the [fiberplane studio UI](https://docs.fiberplane.com/docs/deploy-to-kubernetes#generate-an-fpd-api-token-in-the-studio) or using the [CLI fp](https://docs.fiberplane.com/docs/quickstart#generate-a-daemon-api-token-using-the-cli).
 3. Apply the configmap.yaml and apply the deployment.yaml as described in the [docs](https://docs.fiberplane.com/docs/deploy-to-kubernetes).
 Make sure to link your prometheus instance.
-If prometheus runs as a service in the same Cluster under a different name space to can use the follwing patter: ``` url: http://servicename.namespace.svc.cluster.local ```
+If prometheus runs as a service in the same cluster under a different namespace you can use the follwing patter: ``` url: http://servicename.namespace.svc.cluster.local ```
-4. Make sure your CLuster has access to the interent
+4. Make sure your cluster has access to the interent
 5. Check logs and fiberplane studio to see if the data integration is successful

 ✏️ You can find the configmap.yaml and deployment yaml [here](https://github.com/fiberplane/quickstart/tree/main/proxy-kubernetes).

 ## Update Fiberplane template and content
 Open the template in a text editor.
-We can now include the information we get from the argocd-notification webhook with the Post call as well as metrics from prometheus that we connected via fpd.
+We can now include the information we get from the argocd-notification webhook with the POST call as well as metrics from Prometheus that we connected via fpd.

 ### Using data from the webhook